-All children are expected to follow the Beech Lodge Rules which are:
+All children are expected to follow the Beech Lodge Rules which are (we recognise that some children need considerable support and guidance with this):

 - 1. We follow adult instructions - 2.
 We use words and actions that help and don't hurt - 3.
 We respect other people and their property - 4.
 We move safely and sensibly around the school